Top-Summer-Hackers/debate365-contracts/README.md

 ## Chainlink Functions and odds

+We have deployed our custom implementation of [FunctionsConsumer] :(https://mumbai.polygonscan.com/address/0xcfa537e30f0af3495330cf7c200f1f7b153be88a)

 - Game 1 : 1.5, 2.3, 3.3
 - Game 2 : 1.23 6.69 9.09
 - Game 3 : 2.03 3.88 3.0